FAQ

 FREQUENTLY ASKED QUESTIONS

 A: We are delighted to once again open up this town-and-gown celebration to the wider community along with our students, faculty, and staff.
-We are not requiring proof of vaccination, but we wish to encourage all attendees to consider being vaccinated and boosted in light of the ongoing Covid-19 pandemic… particularly on college campuses.
+We are not requiring proof of vaccination, but we wish to encourage all attendees to consider being vaccinated and boosted in light of Covid-19, flu season, and other contagious illnesses at this time of year… particularly on college campuses.

 Q: What Covid protocol will be in place?